 \section{Related Work}

-Neural architecture search is an automatic architecture engineering technique, which has received significant attention over the last few years.
+As an automatic machine learning technique, neural architecture search has recently attracted significant attention in computer vision.
 For a given dataset, architectures with high accuracy or low latency are obtained by performing a heuristic search in a predefined search space.
-For image classification, most human-designed networks are built by stacking \emph{reduction} (\emph{i.e.,} the spatial dimension is reduced and the channel size is increased) and \emph{norm} (\emph{i.e.,} the spatial and channel dimensions are preserved) cells \cite{he2016deep,krizhevsky2012imagenet,simonyan2014very,huang2017densely,hu2018squeeze}.
-Therefore, existing NAS methods \cite{zoph2016neural,zoph2018learning,liu2018progressive,liu2018darts} can search architectures under the same settings to work on a small search space.
+For simple tasks like image classification, most human-designed networks are built by stacking \emph{reduction} (\emph{i.e.,} the spatial dimension is reduced and the channel size is increased) and \emph{norm} (\emph{i.e.,} the spatial and channel dimensions are preserved) cells \citep{he2016deep,krizhevsky2012imagenet,simonyan2014very,huang2017densely,hu2018squeeze, chen2021binarized}.
+Therefore, existing NAS methods \citep{zoph2016neural,zoph2018learning,liu2018progressive,liu2018darts} can search architectures under the same settings to work on a small search space.

-Many different search algorithms have been proposed to explore the neural architecture space using specific search strategies.
-One popular method is to model NAS as a \emph{reinforcement learning} (RL) problem \cite{zoph2016neural, zoph2018learning,baker2016designing,cai2018efficient,liu2018progressive, cai2018path}.
-Zoph \emph{et al.}\cite{zoph2018learning} employs a recurrent neural network as the policy function to sequentially generate a string that encodes the specific neural architecture.
-The policy network can be trained with the policy gradient algorithm or the proximal policy optimization.
-Cai \emph{et al.} \cite{cai2018efficient,cai2018path} propose a method that regards the architecture search space as a tree structure for network transformation.
-In this method, new network architectures can be generated by a father network with some predefined transformations, which reduces the search space and thus speeds up the search.
-Another alternative way to explore the architecture space is through \emph{evolutionary} based methods, which evolve a population of network structures using evolutionary algorithms \cite{xie2017genetic,real2018regularized}.
-Although the above architecture search algorithms have achieved state-of-the-art results on various tasks, a large amount of computational resources are still needed.
+Various search algorithms have been proposed to explore the neural architecture space using specific search strategies.
+One popular approach is to model NAS as a \emph{Reinforcement Learning} (RL) problem \citep{zoph2016neural,zoph2018learning,baker2016designing,cai2018efficient,liu2018progressive,cai2018path}.
+Zoph \emph{et al.} \citep{zoph2018learning} employ a recurrent neural network as the policy function to sequentially generate a string that encodes the specific neural architecture.
+The policy network can be trained with the policy gradient algorithm or the proximal policy optimization. \citep{cai2018efficient,cai2018path} proposed a method that regards the search space as a tree structure for network transformation.
+In this method, new network architectures can be generated by a father network with certain predefined transformations, which reduces the search space and speeds up the search.
+An alternative way to explore the architecture space is through \emph{evolutionary} methods, which generate a population of network architectures using evolutionary algorithms \citep{xie2017genetic, real2018regularized}.
+Although the above architecture search algorithms have achieved state-of-the-art results on various tasks, a large amount of computational resources are needed.